Home Renovation Tax Credit for Seniors and Persons with Disabilities

 Claiming the Credit

 You can claim the credit when you file your T1 income tax return.
-Complete the British Columbia Seniors Home Renovation Tax Credit form (Schedule BC(S12)) and enter the amount you spent on eligible renovations beside box 6048 on the British Columbia Credits form (BC479).
+Complete the British Columbia Home Renovation Tax Credit for Seniors and Persons with Disabilities form (Schedule BC(S12)) and enter the amount you spent on eligible renovations beside box 6048 on the British Columbia Credits form (BC479).

 You must retain documentation to support your claim, including receipts from suppliers and contractors.
 If work has been performed by a family member, receipts for labour and materials must have a GST/HST number.